-R 2.1 Shade/shelter must:

-- a) be provided at an area of at least 8m per 1,000 birds - b) be available at all times from when the hens first have access to the range - c) offer adequate protection from inclement weather and overhead predators - d) be available from a distance of no more than 20m from the popholes - e) be distributed appropriately to encourage full range use - f) be of sound construction, secure and not pose any welfare risks, including injury, to the birds.
+- R 2.1 REVISED LEGAL Shade/shelter must: - a) be provided at an area of at least 8m2 per 1,000 birds - b) be available at all times from when the hens first have access to the range - c) offer adequate protection from inclement weather and overhead predators - d) be available from a distance of no more than 20m from the popholes - e) be distributed at a minimum distribution of four shelters per hectare - f) be of sound construction, secure and not pose any welfare risks, including injury, to the birds.

-() Calculation of overhead shade/shelter area referred to in R 2.1 is based on the actual amount of cover provided underneath.
+Calculation of overhead shade/shelter area referred to in R 2.1 is based on the actual amount of cover provided underneath.
 For example, hedgerows may be included if they can provide shade at all times of day and there is enough room underneath for hen access.
 Where trees are deciduous or immature, supplementary shelters will need to be provided during the period in which they cannot provide sufficient cover.
 Trailers and simple constructions of four downward posts with a solid roof can provide acceptable forms of artificial shelter providing they can satisfy all the requirements of R 2.1.